-We can now see how the story of Adam Stork—which describes the primary issue involved in our human condition of the psychologically upsetting battle that emerged between our instincts and our conscious intellect’s search for knowledge—has parallels with the pre-scientific Biblical account in the Book of Genesis of Adam and Eve’s experiences in the Garden of Eden, except in that presentation when Adam and Eve took the ‘fruit’ ‘from the tree of the knowledge of good and evil’—went in search of understanding—they were ‘banished…from the Garden’ for being ‘disobedient’ and becoming ‘bad’ or ‘evil’ or ‘sinful’ (par.
-273).
-In this presentation, however, Adam and Eve are revealed to be the HEROES, NOT THE VILLAINS they have so long been portrayed as.
+We can now see that the Biblical story of Adam and Eve in the Garden of Eden accurately describes the primary situation involved in our human condition of the psychologically upsetting battle that emerged between our instincts and our conscious intellect’s search for knowledge.
+It says Adam and Eve/we took the ‘fruit’ (Genesis 3:3) ‘from the tree of…knowledge’ (Gen. 2:9, 17) and were ‘disobedient’ (the term widely used in descriptions of Gen. 3).
+In other words, we developed a conscious mind and free will.
+But in that pre-scientific story it says Adam and Eve then became perpetrators of ‘sin’ (Gen. 4:7) and as a result of becoming ‘evil’ (Gen. 3:22) were ‘banished…from the Garden of Eden’ (Gen. 3:23) of our original cooperative and loving innocent instinctive state (the meaning of ‘Edenic’ being ‘the first home of Adam and Eve…a state of innocence, bliss, or ultimate happiness’ (The Free Dictionary)), whereas this scientific presentation reveals Adam and Eve to be the HEROES, NOT THE VILLAINS they have so long been portrayed as.
 So while humans ARE immensely upset—that is, immensely angry, egocentric and alienated—WE ARE GOOD AND NOT BAD AFTER ALL!!!!
 (And ‘upset’ is the right word for our condition because while we are not ‘evil’ or ‘bad’, we are definitely psychologically upset from having to participate in humanity’s heroic search for knowledge.
 ‘Corrupted’ and ‘fallen’ have been used to describe our condition, but they have negative connotations that we can now appreciate are undeserved.)

 We had developed into angry, egocentric and alienated people, but we were never going to accept the implication that we were fundamentally bad, evil, worthless, awful beings; we weren’t going to wear that criticism—for if we did, we wouldn’t be able to get out of bed each morning and face the world.
 If we truly believed we were fundamentally evil beings, we would shoot ourselves.
 No, there had to be a greater truth that explained our behaviour and until we found it we couldn’t rest.
 So for our species, it really has been a case of, as the sayings go, ‘Give me liberty or give me death’, ‘No retreat, no surrender’, ‘Never back down’, or, as Sir Bob mentioned, ‘death or glory’.
 Our conscious thinking self was never going to give in to our instinctive self or soul.
 And so every day as we got out of bed we took on the world of ignorance that was condemning us.
 We shook our fist at the heavens in defiance of the implication that we are bad.
 In essence, we said, ‘One day, one day, we are going to prove our worth, explain that we are not bad after all, and until that day arrives we are not going to ‘back down’, we are not going to take the ignorant, naive, stupid, unjustified criticism from our instincts.
 No, we are going to fight back with all our might.’
 This photograph by Neil Leifer of Muhammad Ali vanquishing Sonny Liston ‘is considered to be the greatest sports picture of the 20th century’ (TIME, 20 Jun.
 2016) precisely because it perfectly expresses every human’s desire—destructive as that could be—to vanquish our tormentor, which, at the deepest level, is ignorance of our fundamental worth and goodness.